prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 ### Registering on Bid Billable

 The `onBidBillable` function will be called when it deems a bid to be billable.
 When a bid wins, it is by default also billable.
 That is, by default, onBidWon and onBidBillable will be called one after the other.
 However, a publisher can flag adUnits as being separately billable: `pbjs.addAdUnits({deferBilling: true, ...})`.
 Winning bids for adUnits with `deferBilling` set to true, trigger the onBidWon function but not the onBidBillable function.
-When appropriate (e.g. an interstitial is displayed), the publisher may then call the public API method, `pbjs.triggerBilling(winningAdIdToBill)` passing the winning bid to be billed, which will trigger onBidBillable.
+When appropriate (e.g. an interstitial is displayed), the publisher may then call the public API method, `pbjs.triggerBilling(winningBidObjectToBill)` passing the winning bid to be billed, which will trigger onBidBillable.

 Sample data received by this function (same as what is recieved for onBidWon):